iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 1. What is the identity and metadata of a file or repository synchronized into an iModel?
 2. What is the identity of the element within that repository?

+[RepositoryLink](https://www.itwinjs.org/reference/imodeljs-backend/elements/repositorylink/) is a specialization of a UrlLink which has a "Url" property pointing to an external resource or repository and a RepositoryGuid that identifies the external repository.

+[ExternalSource](https://www.itwinjs.org/reference/imodeljs-backend/elements/externalsource/) is an information container container found in a repository.
+A few use cases for ExternalSources are listed below:

+1. A MicroStation DGN file, for example, may contain multiple models which in turn contain elements.
+The repository link would point to the DGN file while the ExternalSource would refer the models within the DGN file,
+2. In many cases, the external file is not a container for multiple smaller models, so there would be a one-to-one correspondence between an ExternalSource and its RepositoryLink,
+3. In the latter case, when there is also no possibility for referencing, layering or otherwise superimposing files and or models, then a common practice is to duplicate elements across one or more files to acheive the effect of reference elements.
+In this case, one element may refer to multiple ExternalSources and this is done via an [ExternalSourceGroup](https://www.itwinjs.org/reference/imodeljs-backend/elements/externalsourcegroup/)

 ##### Case 1 : File metadata

 ExternalSource and ExternalSourceAttachments are used to describe the original external file reference hierarchy.